dhh1128/codecraft.co/a-more-important-manifesto.md

 The manifesto articulates many of the feelings that drove me to change the objective on my resume, and I signed it as soon as Trev put it up.
 I've printed a copy and displayed it at my desk.

-As I said before, the idealism I put into my résumé may not be for everyone--but I think the straightforward goodness in Trev's manifesto always applies.
+As I said before, the idealism I put into my résumé may not be for everyone &mdash; but I think the straightforward goodness in Trev's manifesto always applies.

 I hope you'll read, <a title="Sign the Conscious Business Ethics Manifesto" href="http://trevharmon.com/conscious-business-ethics/sign-the-manifesto/" target="_blank">sign</a>, and talk up the manifesto as well.